Southampton-RSG-Training/intro-to-hpc/episodes/4_programmatic_parallelism.md

 ## Key parallelisation concepts

-There is, unfortunately, more to parallelisation than simply diving work across multiple processors.
+There is, unfortunately, more to parallelisation than simply dividing work across multiple processors.
 Whilst the idea of splitting tasks to achieve faster results is *conceptually* simple, the practical implementation is more complex.
 Adding additional CPU cores raises new issues:

 - If there are two cores, they might share the same RAM (shared memory) or each have their own dedicated RAM (private memory).
 This distinction affects how data can be accessed and shared.